muasiq/grit/exampleSite/content/english/_index.md

   - title: We provide customized hardware and software services for your system needs
     images:
     - images/service-2.png
-    content: We are a team of engineers to provide you the best EPC service according to your needs.
+    content: We are a team of engineers,academics and builders to provide you the best EPC service according to your needs.
     button:
       enable: false